iamdcj/front-end-developer-interview-answers/questions-answers/javascript.md

 ---
 #### Explain how prototypal inheritance works.
+Objects in JS can inherit methods and properties from other objects via the built-in `prototype` property, which is present on every object in a program.

+This is how inheritance works in the JS language, hence prototypal inheritance.

 ---
 #### What's the difference between a variable that is: `null`, `undefined` or undeclared?
   ##### How would you go about checking for any of these states?